damballa/parkour/doc/namespaces.md

 string conversion on parameter-set, type-specific functions for parameter access, and automatic conversion for the wrapped `Configuration`s of objects such as `Job`s and `Configurable`s.
-It also provides a tagged literal form for `Configuration`s a map of differences from the current default.
+It also provides a tagged literal form for `Configuration`s as a map of differences from the default.

 ```clj
 (require '[parkour.conf :as conf])